 Seigi is a PhD student in the Energy and Resources Group at UC Berkeley.
 His primary research focus is on the intersection of drinking water access, social justice, institutional capacity, and individual agency.
 He holds a B.A. in East Asian Studies from UCLA (2011) and an M.A. in International Studies from the University of Tokyo (2014).
 In the past, Seigi was: a TEDx organizer in Japan; a graduate intern in the Energy Security and Water Resources division at the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP); a consultant for the International Labour Organization (ILO), where he worked on a project examining post-disaster (Fukushima) employment and market recovery; and a conservation analyst for the Breakthrough Institute in Oakland, California.
 His work is currently (or has been) supported and funded by FLAS, NSF InFEWS, and the Fulbright.
 The majority of his free time is spent climbing in Yosemite, throwing pottery, or watching Terrace House.

 Sam is driven by work that addresses sustainability and civic engagement, especially for children and youth.
-She is a PhD Candidate and Instructor in the Department of Childhood Studies at Rutgers University-Camden where she researches issues related to health, sport, and recreation.
+She recently completed Ph.D. in the Department of Childhood Studies at Rutgers University-Camden where she researched issues related to health, sport, and recreation.
 In addition, she has taught courses such as Youth Identities and Gender and Education.
 She received a BA in French from Clark Atlanta University and an MEd in Youth Development Leadership from the University of Minnesota.
 Previously her formal and informal educational work has included PreK-12 teaching, outdoor recreation, youth sports, and ESL/GED classes.
 She also served as director for a cross cultural civic engagement study abroad program for student-athletes in rural China.
 Currently, she is engaged in work that helps to provide free and accessible childcare for organizations in Philadelphia.

 Brian is a climate and sustainability practitioner with over 16 year of environmental services, government, non-profit/NGO, and academic/research industry experience providing consulting and program management services in the areas of environmental planning and policy, climate action planning and mitigation, outreach and communication strategies, resource recovery and waste programming, and community engagement.
 Brian also currently works for the City of San Francisco as a Climate and Sustainability Analyst helping steward and implement the City's climate action plan and activities.